yitalu/policy-bargaining-game/README.md

 The study will take you approximately 60 minutes (maximum) to complete.

 ### Register Link
-To participate in the study, register by Sunday, Nov 15th, 11:59 pm.
+To participate in the study, register in advance by Sunday, Nov 15th, 11:59 pm.
 The register link is: <https://forms.gle/ec6oZYZB6NG7FMrt5>

 ### Study Link
-Below is the (sample) link for participating this study: <https://otree-demo.herokuapp.com/demo/public_goods/>
+Below is the (sample) link for participating this study: https://otree-demo.herokuapp.com/demo/public_goods/

-A reminder will also be sent to participants email prior to the study.
+An email reminder will also be sent to participants prior to the study.

 ### Contact Information
-If you have any questions, encounter any web issues during the study, or believe your responses were not recorded, you may contact Yi-Ta Lu at <yi-ta.lu@stonybrook.edu>
+If you have any questions, encounter any web issues during the study, or believe your responses were not recorded, you may contact Yi-Ta Lu at yi-ta.lu@stonybrook.edu